 CPS can seem like a bureaucratic nightmare.
 Unless you know its processes and understand how to navigate the system, your chances of a positive outcome are slim.

 We know how to deal with CPS.
 Both of our attorneys have represented CPS in cases of child removal and termination of parental rights cases.
 We now represent both children and parents involved in CPS cases.

-Attorney Brent Hill was named “Attorney Ad Litem of the Year” in 2004 for his representation of both parents and children in CPS termination cases by Court Appointed Special Advocates of Denton County.
+Attorney Brent Hill was named “Attorney Ad Litem of the Year” in 2004, 2008, and 2011 for his representation of both parents and children in CPS termination cases by Court Appointed Special Advocates of Denton County.

 - You want to prevent your children from being removed from your home.

 - Your children have been removed and you want to contest the removal.

 - You are seeking custody of a child who is truly the victim of abuse or neglect.